-If the STA in which dot11TriggerBasedRangingRespImplemented, or dot11NonTriggerBasedRangingRespImplemented, is true supports
+If the STA in which dot11TriggerBasedRangingRespImplemented, dot11NonTriggerBasedRangingRespImplemented, dot11PassiveTBRangingInitiatorActivated, or dot11PassiveTBRangingResponderActivated is true supports (#1515)

 (a) Phase Shift Feedback, it shall set the Phase Shift Feedback Support field in the Extended Capabilities element to 1.
 Otherwise it shall set the Phase Shift Feedback Support field in 2 the Extended Capabilities element to 0.